Kristin Hahn

+Career

 Hahn was born in Omaha, Nebraska and later moved to New Mexico.
 She relocated to Los Angeles to attend USC Film School.

 At the age of 15, being raised by her mother, she watched many movies and became interested in becoming a storyteller.
 At 18, she moved to Los Angeles.

-While she was a film student at University of Southern California, she also worked for Bob Ellison as his assistant for 3 years, where she learned about writing.
+While she was a film student at the University of Southern California, she also worked for Bob Ellison as his assistant for 3 years, where she learned about writing.

 Hahn began her career as a theater producer, shepherding six productions including Maps for Drowners, the first play in Los Angeles to address the AIDS epidemic.

 Hahn co-directed, wrote and produced the documentary feature, Anthem.
 The film features interviews with Hunter S. Thompson, Willie Nelson, Robert Redford, George McGovern, Studs Terkel and poet laureate, Rita Dove.
-The doc was dubbed “essential viewing” by Variety, “illuminating” by The Hollywood Reporter, and “one of the most charming and thought-provoking documentaries of the year!” by Chicago Tribune.
+The doc was dubbed "essential viewing" by Variety, "illuminating" by The Hollywood Reporter, and "one of the most charming and thought-provoking documentaries of the year!" by Chicago Tribune.
 She also co-wrote the companion book, Anthem: An American Road Story, published by HarperCollins.

 In 2002, Hahn published her second book with HarperCollins.
 In Search of Grace: A Religious Outsider's Journey Across America's Landscape of Faith.

 In 2008, Hahn and Jennifer Aniston formed the production company Echo Films.
 Through Echo Films, Hahn executive produced The Switch starring Jennifer Aniston and Jason Bateman.
 She also executive produced the franchise television projects, Five, and Five: Call Me Crazy.

 In 2014, Hahn executive produced Cake, starring Jennifer Aniston as a chronic pain sufferer.
 Hahn executive produced The Yellow Birds, written by David Lowery and directed by Alexandre Moors, starring Tye Sheridan, Alden Ehrenreich and Jennifer Aniston.

-Hahn adapted Julie Murphy’s New York Times best-selling novel, Dumplin’, starring Danielle MacDonald and Jennifer Aniston.
+Hahn adapted Julie Murphy’s New York Times best-selling novel, Dumplin’, starring Danielle Macdonald and Jennifer Aniston.
 She also served as Producer.
 The film was released on Netflix in 2018.
-It was described by Deadline as “a triumph for all the women behind of and in front of the scenes”, and The Atlantic said “The movie itself represents a new, valuable kind of narrative”.
+It was described by Deadline as "a triumph for all the women behind of and in front of the scenes", and The Atlantic said "the movie itself represents a new, valuable kind of narrative".

 Hahn is an executive producer on the Apple TV+ drama, The Morning Show, starring Jennifer Aniston and Reese Witherspoon.
 She was nominated for a Producers Guild of America Award and a Golden Globe for her work on the show.

 In 2015, Hahn founded production company, Hahnscape Entertainment.
-Hahnscape’s first feature film release was Tumbledown, starring Jason Sudeikis and Rebecca Hall.
+Hahnscape's first feature film release was Tumbledown, starring Jason Sudeikis and Rebecca Hall.
 It premiered at the Tribeca Film Festival in 2015.
-Leonard Maltin said “Indie films like Tumbledown deserve all the breaks they can get."
-This one rewards the viewer with a typically fine performance by Rebecca Hall and a revelatory one by Jason Sudeikis ".
+Leonard Maltin said "Indie films like Tumbledown deserve all the breaks they can get.
+This one rewards the viewer with a typically fine performance by Rebecca Hall and a revelatory one by Jason Sudeikis".